arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/02-Features/writing-different-telemetry-types.md

 ### Measuring custom dependencies

-Here is how you can areport a custom depenency:
+Here is how you can measure a custom dependency:

 ```csharp
 using Microsoft.Extensions.Logging;